mozilla-services/docs/source/token/user-flow.rst

      'api_endpoint': 'https://example.com/app/1.0/users/12345',
     }

-- the client saves the node location and macauth parameters to use in subsequent requests.
+- the client saves the node location and hawkauth parameters to use in subsequent requests.
 [6]

-- for each subsequent request to the :term:`Service`, the client calculates a special Authorization header using :term:`MAC Access Auth` [7] and sends the request to the allocated node location [8]::
+- for each subsequent request to the :term:`Service`, the client calculates a special Authorization header using :term:`Hawk Auth` [7] and sends the request to the allocated node location [8]::

     POST /request HTTP/1.1
     Host: some.node.services.mozilla.com
-    Authorization: MAC id=<auth-token>
+    Authorization: Hawk id=<auth-token>
                         ts="137131201",   (client timestamp)
                         nonce="7d8f3e4a",
                         mac="bYT5CMsGcbgUdFHObYMEfcx6bsw="

 - the node uses the :term:`Signing Secret` to validate the :term:`Auth Token` [9].
 If invalid or expired then the node returns a 401

 - the node calculates the :term:`Token Secret` from its :term:`Master Secret` and the :term:`Auth Token`, and checks whether the signature in the Authorization header is valid [10].
-If it's an invalid then the node returns a 401
+If it is invalid then the node returns a 401

 - the node processes the request as defined by the :term:`Service` [11]